Leadership and Volunteers

-Why She Joined MDC Iowa
+Why He/She/They Joined MDC Iowa

-"Although a career in STEM was never really a path that I felt passionate about, we have all experienced firsthand the benefits and impacts of STEM efforts in our daily lives.
-I see MDC of Iowa as a way of giving people an opportunity to live a bigger life than previously imagined.
+"Although a career in STEM was never really a path that I felt passionate about, we have all experienced firsthand the benefits and impacts of STEM innovation in our daily lives.
+I see MDC Iowa as a way of giving people an opportunity to live a bigger life than previously imagined.
 When the right people connect, great things happen."

-Position/Title: Board Member and Volunteer
+Position/Title: Vice-Chair and Volunteer